gilt/tech-blog/_posts/2017-06-28-open-source-friday.md

 Our open source love is why we're excited to participate in our first Open Source Friday on June 28.
 [Open Source Friday](https://opensourcefriday.com/) is an effort being led by GitHub to make it easier to contribute to the open source community.
 This [blog post](https://github.com/blog/2386-contribute-on-open-source-friday) has more detail on the who, what and why.
 We're hoping to make this a regular activity to help our teams foster an open-source-first culture as we grow and evolve.

-Some of the projects we'll be working on are [CleanroomLogger](https://github.com/emaloney/CleanroomLogger), [ApiBuilder](https://www.apibuilder.io/) and [gfc-guava](https://github.com/gilt/gfc-guava).
-For CleanroomLogger, Evan Maloney will be tackling a specific long-standing user request: custom "named subsystems" for logging.
+Some of the projects we'll be working on:

+* [CleanroomLogger](https://github.com/emaloney/CleanroomLogger) - Evan Maloney will be tackling a specific long-standing user request: custom "named subsystems" for logging.
 Some background here: https://github.com/emaloney/CleanroomLogger/issues/37.
-Ryan Martin will be working on Swagger import for ApiBuilder and Sean Sullivan is working on gfc-guava.
+* [ApiBuilder](https://www.apibuilder.io/) - Ryan Martin will be working on Swagger import for ApiBuilder.
+*  [gfc-guava](https://github.com/gilt/gfc-guava) - Sean Sullivan is working on gfc-guava.

 If you're inspired but don't know where to start, head to our directory of [open source projects](http://code.gilt.com), visit [this list](http://up-for-grabs.net/) by GitHub or ping us on [Twitter](https://twitter.com/hbcdigital) and we can help point you in the right direction.